Dr Alan Ingram

 Ingram A (1999) 'A nation split into fragments': the Congress of Russian Communities and Russian nationalist ideology Europe-Asia Studies 51:4 687-704

-From 2002 to 2004 I worked outside academia, managing a policy research and development programme at the Nuffield Trust exploring the emerging interface between global health, foreign policy and security.
-This formed the focus of my research on joining UCL in 2004.
-Here I have researched what is often called the securitization of global health, or the move to conceptualize and manage global health issues in terms of security.
+My research since joining UCL has also explored what is often called the securitisation of global health.
 This work explores the shift towards framing and managing global health issues such as HIV/AIDS and other infectious diseases as matters of security and the implications of renewed interest among military and security agencies in global health.
-Drawing on governmentality and political-economic approaches, my work seeks to clarify the geopolitical stakes and dimensions of global health, arguing that these pervade contemporary global health initiatives but also work their way through the politics of national health.
-My recent work considers the implications of the global financial crisis for global health and the process of rationalization under way in the international response to HIV/AIDS.
+Drawing on ideas of biopolitics and governmentality as well as political-economic approaches, my work has explored the geopolitical stakes and dimensions of global health, arguing that these pervade contemporary global health initiatives but also work their way through the politics of national health.

 My graduate and post-doctoral research examined the implications of Russian nationalism for the geopolitics of the post-Soviet states.
 Following the collapse of the Federal Republic of Yugoslavia and amid concerns about the stability of the region, my research examined the claims, strategies and dynamics of a resurgent Russian nationalism and its relationship to post-Soviet state building.
 The research highlighted the radical implications of Russian nationalism and the manner in which nationalist intellectuals were drawing on classical Western theories of geopolitics, but also identified factors limiting the prospects for Russian nationalism to precipitate wider instability in the post-Soviet region.